How to Apply for Admission to the EEOB Biology Graduate Program

 Applicants are notified of admissions decision

-Decision date for acceptance of admission offers by applicants
+Decision date for acceptance of admission offers by applicants.
+The University of Utah subscribes to the Council of Graduate Schools April 15 Resolution.

 Criteria for Admission